uom-eoh-lab-published/2024__CRM__BP-CMML_Manuscript/readme.md

 </p>

 ## Content:
-This is the code repository for the CRM 2025 manuscript on BP-CMML stratification.
+This is the code repository for the manuscript on BP-CMML stratification submitted in 2024 at CRM.

 ## Instructions on reproducibility: